Lu Shiow-yen

 Lu Shiow-yen (盧秀燕 (Lú Xiùyàn); born 31 August 1961) is a Taiwanese politician and former television presenter.
-She is the incumbent Mayor of Taichung since 25 December 2018.
+She is the incumbent mayor of Taichung since 25 December 2018.

 Education and early career

-Lu earned a bachelor's degree from National Chengchi University, followed by a master's degree at Tamkang University.
+Lu graduated from National Chengchi University with a bachelor's degree in land administration, then earned a master's degree from Tamkang University in international affairs.
 She worked for Chinese Television System, and won a Golden Bell Award in 1990.

 Political career

 Prior to winning her first election to the Legislative Yuan in 1998, Lu served a single term on the Taiwan Provincial Consultative Council.

 2018 Taichung City mayor election

 Lu resigned from the legislature in 20 November 2018 before the 2018 Taichung mayoral election, in which she defeated incumbent Lin Chia-lung.

+Drumming Incident

+On October 18, 2025, Lu Shiow-Yen played the conga drumat the opening ceremony of the 21st Taichung Jazz Festival.
+However, due to stage lighting issues, Lu's face was illuminated by an intense green spotlight, making her facial features almost unrecognizable, leaving only the outline and her smiling mouth, resulting in a bizarre visual effect.

+The Taichung City Government Cultural Affairs Bureau(台中市文化局) responded that the stage lighting was managed by professional technicians.
+Regarding the color deviation issue during the opening ceremony, the bureau required the organizers and lighting team to review and adjust their setup to prevent similar situations in future performances and ensure visual quality.

+Senior media figure Wen Langdong revealed that the organizer of the festival was the Cultural Affairs Bureau itself, and the co-organizing contractor was the sole bidder in the government tender.
+This makes the bureau's claim of shifting responsibility to the "organizers and lighting team" appear contradictory.
+Commentator Clara Chou reacted, calling it "supernatural."

+Democratic Progressive Party Taichung City Councilormembers also criticized the incident.
+Councilor Chen Yu-Rong stated that Lu's actions turned the festival into a "personal stage political show," and argued that the Taichung City Government's urban marketing strategy had long focused excessively on the mayor's personal image, resulting in public perception of "Lu Shiow-Yen everywhere" and causing public fatigue.